Krishna Venta: Early life

+Fountain of the World

 The Fountain of the World first gained national exposure in 1949 when the news reported that Fountain members were among the first to offer aid to the victims of Standard Air Lines Flight 897R, which crashed into the Simi Hills, killing 35 of the 48 people on board.
 They volunteered for other humanitarian efforts including fighting wildfires, offering shelter to those in need and feeding the homeless.
 They also drew attention in the press for uniformly dressing in robes, going barefoot, and requiring its male members to grow beards and wear their hair long.
 In 1956, a second branch of the WKFL Fountain of the World cult was established in Homer, Alaska.
 The Fountain was marginally controversial because one of the requirements for membership was that one donate all worldly assets to the group before joining.
 For most who joined the Fountain, this was irrelevant since most had few possessions anyway.

-Venta prophesied an imminent cataclysm, with the Master’s projected flock of 144,000 guaranteed to be saved, and to build a new world once the dust and blood had settled, a version well adapted to the Cold-War climate of the times.
+Venta prophesied an imminent cataclysm, with the Master’s projected flock of 144,000 guaranteed to be saved and to build a new world once the dust and blood had settled, a version well adapted to the Cold-War climate of the times.
 The coming cataclysm would be a racially motivated civil war in the West, particularly in America, where the blacks would rise up and bloodily vanquish the whites (with aid from Russia).
 Then the traitorous Russians would turn around and conquer the blacks, and try to take over the world.
 However, Krishna’s followers after spending the war tucked snugly away in a safe place would re-emerge from a secret valley, conquer the Russians and build a shining new world of equality, justice, and peace, with Krishna Venta in his rightful place as world messiah.